xavjones8/Crypto-Ranks/README.md

 Collection View Controller - Handles collection view logic and appearance.
 Handles touch input and sends current currency id to the detail view.

 Details View Controller - Receives information from the collection view and displays the currency details.

+# Post-Development Lessons
+This project filled in so many blanks for me when it comes to implementing APIs and using collection views.
+I plan on continuing to expand my knowledge of API implementations and asynchronous threads in my next project.